 Claude has quietly become the AI that power users swear by.
 While ChatGPT dominates the headlines and Gemini rides Google’s ecosystem, Anthropic’s Claude has carved out a reputation for something specific: producing genuinely thoughtful, well-written, precise output that doesn’t feel like it was generated by a machine.

 But reputation isn’t everything.
 With a $20/month Pro plan competing against ChatGPT Plus at the same price, does Claude actually deliver enough to justify switching — or paying for both?
-I’ve been using Claude daily for writing, coding, and research.
-Here’s my honest assessment as of March 2026.
+Based on our research — combining Anthropic’s official documentation, public benchmarks, and detailed reports from writers, developers, and researchers — here’s our honest assessment of Claude as of March 2026.

 What Is Claude?